void4/keyvm/README.md

 #### Domain
 A domain is just a KeyPage that is structured in a way that it can run as a process.
 It points to a page to contains the code it executes and two others which it uses as data memory and stack respectively.

-Domains pass control to another domain by invoking a DomainKey.
-A message consists only of a single Key which is copied to the called domains' KeyPage.
+Domains pass control to each other by invoking a DomainKey.
+A message contains only a single Key which is copied to the called domains' KeyPage.
+The called domain can then access the (indirectly) referred to pages with that key.
+This is the way data and rights are distributed throughout the system.

 In this implementation, only one domain has control at a time (single-threaded architecture).

-It is possible to copy keys and send them to another domain.
-This is the way rights are distributed throughout the system.

 #### Meters